Viborg HK: History

 The club was established in 1936, but it was not until 1989 the women's team was promoted to the best league in Denmark.
 Manager of the team at that time was a young Ulrik Wilbek, who later became national manager for Denmark and was extremely successful here as well.
 Among the players at the time of the promotion was Anja Andersen and goalkeeper Susanne Munk Lauritsen.

 Since the promotion, Viborg HK has had overwhelming success with 13 National Championships from 1994 to 2010 and only twice ended below third place in the league.
 By winning their 13th National Championship 22 May 2010, they became the club with most won Danish Championships in the women's league ever, taking the record from former title holder FIF with 12 Danish Championships.
 They are now tied with H.G.
 Handball in the men's league as the club with most won National Championships in Danish handball history.
 Viborg Handball Club is also one of only three teams to have won the national championship four consecutive times.
 The other two being GOG and Frederiksberg IF.

-Adding to the amazing list of records, Viborg HK is the only team in the women's league besides Slagelse DT to finish the season with all the matches won in their National League – 22 matches (Season 2008/2009), and the only team to win 28 times in a row.
+(As of 2010) Viborg HK is the only team in the women's league besides Slagelse DT and later Odense Håndbold to finish the season with all the matches won in their National League – 22 matches (Season 2008/2009), and the only team to win 28 times in a row.

 In European tournaments, the team has reached the finals several times and won a lot of titles, the greatest of them being the EHF Women's Champions League, which they won in 2006, 2009 and 2010.
 They are as of 2010, the most successful Danish Handball club and the fourth most successful handball club in EHF Women's Champions League with 3 gold medals and 2 silver medals, ranking behind RK Radnicki Belgrade with 3 gold medals and 4 silver medals, Hypo Niederösterreich with 8 gold medals and 5 silver medals, and finally Spartak Kyiv with a total of 13 gold medals and 2 silver medals.